bondus/KlipperToolboard/doc/pinout.md

 ### Endstop

-The endstop supplies 3.3V to work with an optical endstop sensors.
+The endstops supply 5V to work with an optical endstop sensors.
 For a microswitch (NO) connect it to GND and Signal.
-Please note that klipper at the moment requires an endstop to be on the same board as the stepper driver.
-If the board is used for an extruder the endstop can not be used for a bed probe.
-The endstop can be used as a filament runout on a hotend, or as an axis endstop if the board is used for movement.

 ### CAN bus

 Power and CAN bus in in the same Molex MicroFit connector.
-There is no on board CAN bus termination resistor.
+There is an on-board CAN bus termination resistor soldered in place.

 ### LED